 Phase 2 Research

-Principles and Criteria
+Principles and Policies

 The Our Land and Water National Science Challenge recognises that in negotiating the complex economic, environmental, social and cultural dimensions of New Zealand’s land and water issues it needs to undertake its research in innovative and impactful ways.
 Our Challenge principles, criteria and expectations are intended to clarify our approach to science delivery.